University Police Services

 University Police activates and deactivates building access programmed to a person’s OneCard.
 Below is the Worcester State policy for requesting building access be added or removed from a OneCard:

-- An employee’s academic department chair or office supervisor should send an email to William Marrier at email@example.com and provide the employee’s name and the door to which access is required.
+- An employee’s academic department chair or office supervisor should send an email to Captain Michael Vigeant at firstname.lastname@example.org and provide the employee’s name and the door to which access is required.

 - Upon review, the access will be added electronically to the person’s OneCard and a confirmation email will be sent.